Ludwig (1977 TV series)

 Ludwig is a surreal 1977 British-made children's animated television series featuring cutout animation, about a magical egg-shaped gemstone who lives in a forest.
 25 five-minute episodes were made.

 Main character

 The character's name came from Ludwig van Beethoven, whose music is played in the background.
 The series consisted of 25 five-minute episodes, in each of which something would happen to the animals of the forest and Ludwig would come to the rescue.
-His "body" facets would open up and out would pop arms, legs, gadgets or even a helicopter rotor blade when he needed to get somewhere fast.
+His "body" facets would open up and out would pop arms, legs, gadgets or even a helicopter rotor when he needed to get somewhere fast.
 He was constantly watched by a human birdwatcher (voiced by Jon Glover) who had a deerstalker and large binoculars.
 This character was both the viewer's point of view and narrator, as no other character talked.
-Many of the musical phrases are the excerpts from Beethoven's famous Septet.
+Many of the musical phrases are the excerpts from Beethoven's Septet.
 At the end of every episode Ludwig played the final movement of Beethoven's first symphony through the credits.